 The Woonyoomboo project has continued to evolve over many years.
 Since 2013, participants on Nyikina Country have been bringing the story to life using a wide range of digital arts and media skills transferred during SharingStories Digital Storytelling Programs.
 Currently, SharingStories continues to work with the Nyikina Community and delivery partners to grow local knowledge and help young people learn about Country and culture.

-- launching the Woonyoomboo: The Night Heron multi-touch book and teacher resources locally and nationally
+- launching Woonyoomboo: The Night Heron animation

 - curating many years of media into an interactive display panel for the Walalakoo Keeping Place